Mortgage Fraud Just Hit 1 in 118 Applications, Here's What Real Estate Agents Need to Know

 Real-world example: Maria, 22, holds a GED and is a permanent resident.
 She verified her eligibility with New York’s Department of State (as outlined in the New York Real Estate Agent Guide) and learned she had no barriers to licensing.
 She moved forward with confidence, saving six weeks that other applicants wasted on ineligible coursework.

-State-specific note: Some states like New York, California, and Florida have additional requirements—such as maintaining a physical office address or taking pre-licensing courses before applying.
-Check your state’s real estate commission website before booking your first course.
+State-specific note: Some states like New York, California, and Florida have additional requirements, such as maintaining a physical office address or taking pre-licensing courses before applying.
+California real estate candidates must also register with the California Department of Real Estate (DRE), while other states have their own regulatory bodies.
+Check your state’s real estate commission website and local real estate board before booking your first course.

-Every state requires 60–180 hours of classroom instruction covering property law, contracts, ethics, and market practices.
+Every state has specific real estate education requirements, typically 60–180 hours of classroom instruction covering real estate law, property law, contracts, code of ethics, and market practices.
+To complete the required real estate qualifying education, you’ll need to finish all coursework and pass course exams.
+These real estate courses prepare you for the real estate exam and provide foundational knowledge for licensed real estate professionals.
 According to Workers World Today’s comprehensive guide, completing this education with focus and intention accelerates your timeline significantly.

 Approved course providers: NAR (National Association of REALTORS®), state-specific real estate schools, and online platforms like Kaplan or The CE Shop.